Corvux89/Avrae-Pycharm/readme.md

 6. Copy the 'Value' next to the 'avrae-token' key
 7. In your PyCharm run configuration or OS variables set a variable names ``AVRAE_TOKEN`` to the copied value
 8. In your Pycharm run configuration setup a ``$FilePath$`` in your Parameters
+9. Optional: You can set a configuration variable called ``FILE_DEPTH`` to a the depth you want to check for `collection.io` file.
+This is used when launching the application telling it how many parent directories up from the current ``$FilePath`` to search.
+Ex: If you have a subfolder in your collection to track GVARs, you would want to set the ``FILE_DEPTH`` to 2.

 ### Note
 Please keep this token private, as anyone who gains access to this token could potentially gain access to your Discord account.